Geraldton - North

 Educational outcomes in Geraldton - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.9%, significantly lower than the Australian average of 30.4%.
+The area faces educational challenges, with university qualification rates at 14.9%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.9%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.9%).
-Vocational credentials are prominent, with 45.9% of residents aged 15+ holding them - advanced diplomas (10.6%) and certificates (35.3%).
+Bachelor degrees are the most common at 10.9%, followed by graduate diplomas at 2.1% and postgraduate qualifications at 1.9%.
+Trade and technical skills are prominent, with 45.9% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.6% and certificates at 35.3%.

-Educational participation is high at 32.4%, including 13.1% in primary education, 9.6% in secondary education, and 2.2% in tertiary education.
-Geraldton-North's 3 schools have a combined enrollment of 519 students.
-The educational mix includes 1 primary school and 2 K-12 schools.
-Local school capacity is limited at 5.4 places per 100 residents compared to the regional average of 16.8, leading many families to travel for schooling.
+Educational participation is high, with 32.4% of residents currently enrolled in formal education.
+This includes 13.1% in primary education, 9.6% in secondary education, and 2.2% pursuing tertiary education.
+Geraldton - North's 3 schools have a combined enrollment of 519 students.
+The area has varied educational conditions, with 1 primary school and 2 K-12 schools.
+Local school capacity is limited at 5.4 places per 100 residents compared to the regional average of 16.8, leading many families to travel to nearby areas for schooling.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education